softsideoftech/content/emails/course-2018-october-4.md

 <br/>

-If you're now more excited, rather than less, then take a look at the Course Logistics below:
+If you're now more excited, rather than less, then take a look at the Course Logistics below.

 **Core Material**